latticework/jali/packages/@jali-ms/util/README.md

 ## Usage

-As a utility package many kinds of functions are provided by a few modules.
+As a utility package, many kinds of functions are provided by a few modules.
 Major function types are mentioned below.
 For detailed information see the Jali [docs][jali-docs-util].